Find out more about switching to platelets

 Two-year-old Evie has received eight blood transfusions and nine platelet transfusions along with chemotherapy to treat neuroblastoma.
 Her mum Kelly tells their story.

-Kelly says, “Evie was diagnosed with neuroblastoma, a rare childhood cancer, last September when she was 21 months old.
-She’s a happy, independent fun loving two-year-old, she loves anything girly especially unicorns.
+Kelly says, “Evie was diagnosed with neuroblastoma, a rare childhood cancer, when she was 21 months old.
+She’s a happy, independent, fun loving four-year-old, she loves anything girly especially unicorns.
 She loves playing with dolls, she loves Peppa Pig and princesses.

 “Evie had eight rounds of chemotherapy as part of her treatment; for every round she needed a blood transfusion and a platelet transfusion as the chemo affected her bone marrow and stopped her being able to produce these for herself.